Slavik-85/Discord-Video-Fullscreen-Stutter-Fix/README.md

 On each run, the batch file downloads the latest discordfsooff.ps1 PowerShell script from this repository, executes it hidden, and then deletes the .ps1 file (keeping your system clean).

+A temporary VBScript file is created and used to launch the PowerShell script truly hidden and make no windows ever stay open in the desktop.
+The VBScript file (runfso.vbs) is saved in %temp%, used, and then automatically deleted as part of the process.

 The PowerShell script runs in the background, monitoring your Discord installation.
 When Discord updates or the executable changes, it automatically disables Full Screen Optimization for the newest version.

 The process needs no user attention after initial setup—it’s fully invisible.